turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 Write the following functions in that same Repl!

-1. Write a function called `sayHi` that takes 1 argument - a name (as a string).
+1. Write a function called `sayHi` that takes in 1 argument - a name (as a string).
-  - The function should log the phrase "Hi, <u>_nameBeingPassed_</u>!".
+  - The function should log the phrase "Hi, `nameBeingPassed`!".
+    - eg. `sayHi("Nick")` should log: "Hi, Nick!"
   - Invoke your function 3 times, passing a different name argument each time.

 1. Write a function called `greetFriend` that takes in 2 arguments - a name (string) and the timeOfDay (string of either "morning", "afternoon", "evening").
-  - The function should log the phrase "Good _timeOfDayBeingPassedIn_, _nameBeingPassedIn_!"
+  - The function should log the phrase "Good `timeOfDayBeingPassedIn`, `nameBeingPassedIn`!"
+    - eg. `greetFriend("Nick", "morning")` should log: "Good morning, Nick!"
   - Invoke your function 3 times, passing in different arguments each time.

-1. Write a function called `countPets` that takes in 2 arguments - a type of pet (string - example "dog", "cat", etc) and a number.
+1. Write a function called `countPets` that takes in 2 arguments - a type of pet (string - example "dogs", "cats", etc) and a number.
-  - The function should log the phrase "I have _numberBeingPassedIn_ _typeOfPetBeingPassedIn_."
+  - The function should log the phrase "I have `numberBeingPassedIn` `typeOfPetBeingPassedIn`."
+    - eg. `countPets("lizards", 11)` should log: "I have 11 lizards."
   - Invoke your function 3 times, passing in different arguments each time.

   _Hint: you'll be using concatenation or interpolation_